Coordinate Waste Contracts to Maximize Waste Program Performance

 Understanding your total waste volume will help you contract for the appropriate amounts of waste.
 If you do not know your waste data, either include that as one of the first tasks that your vendor will help you with, or take the time to do that work prior to contract negotiations.
 Ensure that the contract allow a six (6) month check in to renegotiate if vast volumes change significantly.

-Providence tracks all waste streams, energy use, and purchasing and scrutinizes those areas for opportunities to reduce environmental impact.
+Providence Health & Services: Reducing Waste and Pollution - Providence tracks all waste streams, energy use, and purchasing and scrutinizes those areas for opportunities to reduce environmental impact.

-WM was asked to assist in a need to improve the way GM’s pressed cardboard packing containers were managed.
+Waste Management Partners with GM: WM was asked to assist in a need to improve the way GM’s pressed cardboard packing containers were managed.

-NYP Green incorporates team work to encourage recycling, composting, and healthy environment.
+New York-Presbyterian Hospital & Sustainability: NYP Green incorporates team work to encourage recycling, composting, and healthy environment.

 Regulations, Codes and Standards, Policies

 - Federal facilities are required to use EPP criteria.
-EPP involves considerations of “products and services that have a lesser or reduced effect on human health and the enviroment when compared with competing products or services for the same purpose.”
+EPP involves considerations of “products and services that have a lesser or reduced effect on human health and the environment when compared with competing products or services for the same purpose.”
 See Executive Order 13101: Greening the Government through Waste Prevention, Recycling, and Federal Acquisition.

 - Waste related contracts for “regulated” or “compliance-related” waste must follow a specific list of regulations that should be included in the contract specifications.